 - Tiny and lightweight

-- Works with Apple Find My app
+- Works seamlessly with the Apple Find My app

 - Replaceable battery lasts about a year